Autism Spectrum Conditions

 - Differences in socialisation and communication.

-- Differences in interests, repetitive patterns of behaviour.
+- Differences in interests and repetitive patterns of behaviour.

 Image by Hernandez-Mancilla 2020.